CSH angle incorrect with GROMOS force field and virtual sites

 We could auto-generate constraint distances for angles (when parameters are not found), based on the lengths of the two other bonds and the equilibrium angle.
 This would get rid of some derived parameters for all force fields.
 But that requires some coding and I don't know if such auto-generation would be undesirable for certain other cases.

 A third solution would be to require constraints=h-bonds with virtual sites, this effectively gives the previous solution without extra code.
 But currently we can't detect from a topology file if the user requested replacement of hydrogens by virtual sites.

-#1 Updated by David van der Spoel over 5 years ago
+#1 Updated by David van der Spoel almost 6 years ago

 Isn't running with virtual sites modifying the force field anyway?

 In other words, how bad is it to add an identical atom type to the force field?